 This course is a continuation of the Grade 9 Graphic Design course.
 However, the grade 9 level is not a prerequisite.
-Skills are developed and refined in areas that include: advertising art, vector illustration, raster (bitmap) editing, screen printing, vinyl cutting, air brushing, print layout and publication.
-Students planning a career in architecture, interior design, engineering, graphic arts and fine arts are encouraged to enroll in this course.
+Skills are developed and refined in areas that include advertising art, vector illustration, logo creation, screen printing, vinyl cutting, print layout, and publication.
+Students planning a career in architecture, interior design, engineering, graphic arts, and fine arts are encouraged to enroll in this course.
 This course is eligible for the Kelvin Visual Arts Certificate.